kuznecpl/nmtvis-client/README.md

 It was developed as part of my master thesis as a collaboration of the Institute of Natural Language Processing and Institute for Visualization and Interactive Systems of the University of Stuttgart.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

+A demo version can be found [here](http:/nmtvis.paul-kuznecov.de/register).
+The [NMT Model](https://github.com/kuznecpl/nmtvis-model) and [Server](https://github.com/kuznecpl/nmtvis-server) are separate repositories.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.